Murder of Marcus Fiesel: Charges against Liz and David Carroll

 Both Liz and David Carroll were indicted in Clermont County and Hamilton County for playing a part in Fiesel's death and hindering the police investigation into Fiesel's disappearance.

 On August 28, 2006, Liz and David Carroll were indicted by a Hamilton County Grand Jury on two counts of child endangerment, and one count of involuntary manslaughter.
 David Carroll was charged with an additional count of gross abuse of a corpse.

 A day later on August 29, 2006, additional Hamilton County indictments were made against the Carrolls.
 Both David and Liz were charged on one count of making false alarms, and one count of inducing panic.
 Furthermore, David was charged with one count of gross abuse of a corpse.
 Liz was charged with two additional charges of perjury.

 On September 1, 2006, Clermont County Prosecutor Don White and Hamilton County Prosecutor Joe Deters held a joint press conference, where they discussed plans for prosecuting the defendants.
 All murder and/or homicide charges were to be prosecuted by Clermont County, since Fiesel's death occurred inside the Carrolls' Union Township home.
-However, since State of Ohio contends the Carrolls attempted to cover up Fiesel's death in Anderson Township in Hamilton County, all charges related to inducing panic and covering up the death of the child would be prosecuted in Hamilton County.
+However, since the State of Ohio contends the Carrolls attempted to cover up Fiesel's death in Anderson Township in Hamilton County, all charges related to inducing panic and covering up the death of the child would be prosecuted in Hamilton County.

 Several days later on September 6, 2006, a Clermont County grand jury indicted David Carroll on eight criminal counts.
 The charges against the Carrolls included: murder (1 count each), involuntary manslaughter (1 count each), kidnapping (1 count each), felonious assault (1 count each), endangering children (3 counts each).
 David Carroll was also charged with one count of gross abuse of a corpse.